Xiahe, Labrang Monastery, Zhagana Tibetan area, Gansu Province (5 days)

 As with Labrang Monastery, these two temples are active, and in the streets of the town we’ll spot monks and novices, as well as pilgrims from the surrounding countryside.

 On the trip we’ll have time for quite a bit of hiking, and in such a picturesque and mountainous area we’re going to take the opportunity to do as much hiking as we can!

 On the second day of the trip we’ll hike for a few hours in the mountains near Xiahe.
 In Beijing we’d rate it as somewhere around Level 3, but at around 2,600m above sea level it may feel a little tougher.

-The third day of the trip is a big hiking day, with a five-hour walk up a canyon to a broad plateau sited somewhere around 3,000m above sea level - amazing views of mountains and steep crags and cliffs, with the chance of bumping into locals taking their yaks up to graze.
+The third day of the trip is a big hiking day, with a five-hour walk up a canyon to a broad plateau sited somewhere around 3,000m above sea level.
+The hike offers amazing views of mountains and steep crags and cliffs, with the chance of bumping into locals taking their yaks up to graze.
 This hike is a solid Level 4 on our scale of difficulty.

 We add more walking about on the fourth and fifth days, exploring villages and hills on the long road back to Lanzhou.

 Ages 7–11: ¥7,590